irqd/bad-apple/README.md

-# bad-apple
+# Bad Apple, but is rendered using HTML checkboxes

+## 1. About the Project

-"Bad Apple" but is rendered using HTML checkboxes.
+This is a recreation of [Bad Apple](https://www.youtube.com/watch?v=FtutLA63Cp8).
+Each frame is rendered using HTML checkboxes.

 ## Sample gif:
   This sample was recorded on 4fps, then editted the playback to 7.5 to achieve 30fps.